rubymotion-community/sugarcube/README.md

 When storing `nil` into `NSUserDefaults`, it is converted into `false`, because Cocoa complains if you give it `nil`, and the RubyMotion runtime refuses to allow the `NSNull.null` object.
-Without relying on an external project (like [nsnulldammit]<https://github.com/colinta/nsnulldammit>) I don't know of a sensible workaround...
+Without relying on an external project (like [nsnulldammit](https://github.com/colinta/nsnulldammit) I don't know of a sensible workaround...

-If you want to "tap into" the defaults system that SugarCube uses, add a `to_nsuserdefaults` method an that will get called if you hand your object to `NSUserDefaults[]=`.
+If you want to "tap into" the defaults system that SugarCube uses, add a `to_nsuserdefaults` method and that will get called if you hand your object to `NSUserDefaults[]=`.
 However, there's no way to get it *back* later, so the usefulness of this is very limited.